Alemi7523/Alemi7523.github.io/index.md

 <u>Note: If you continue you will find trainers, and they are quite strong close to your level cap or on it if you are playing on Classic Mode.
 They are perfectly beatable, but you may prefer to do the exploration after our next badge.</u>

-Speak with the flower blocking the way an overworld Vileplume, we can wake it up and fight it with the Spicy Powder we bought, but for guide purposes, I am going to take it as if we didn’t buy the item or just don't want to use it now.
+Speak with the flower blocking the way an overworld Vileplume, we can wake it up and fight it with the Spice Powder we bought, but for guide purposes, I am going to take it as if we didn’t buy the item or just don't want to use it now.

 Go south, and after a group of tall grass, be a tile away from the rightmost tree and interact for a hidden ***Dusk Ball***.